GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     [Learn more here](https://developpaper.com/the-difference-between-android-value-passing-intent-and-bundle/)

-* **Types of broadcast.
-Local, Normal, Ordered and Sticky**
-    - **Normal Broadcast**:
-        - use sendBroadcast()
-        - asynchronous broadcast
-        - any receiver receives broadcast not any particular order
-    - **Ordered Broadcast**:
-        - use sendOrderedBroadcast()
-        - synchronous broadcast
-        - receiver receives broadcast in priority base
-        - we can also simply abort broadcast in this type
-    - **Local Broadcast**:
-        - use only when broadcast is used only inside application

-    - **Sticky Broadcast**:
-        - normal broadcast intent is not available any more after is was send and processed by the system.
-        - use sendStickyBroadcast(Intent)
-        - the corresponding intent is sticky, meaning the intent you are sending stays around after the broadcast is complete.
-        - because of this others can quickly retrieve that data through the return value of registerReceiver(BroadcastReceiver, IntentFilter).
-        - apart from this same as sendBroadcast(Intent).

-* **What is a `BroadcastReceiver`?** - [Learn more here](https://developer.android.com/guide/components/broadcasts)

-* **What is a `LocalBroadcastManager`?** - [Learn more here](https://blog.mindorks.com/using-localbroadcastmanager-in-android) or [here](https://github.com/Kirchhoff-/Android-Interview-Questions/blob/master/Android/What's%20BroadcastReceiver.md)

 * **What is a Sticky `Intent`?**
     - Sticky Intents allows communication between a function and a service.